-How do policy changes affect agriculture, agricultural markets or the environment?
+How do policy changes affect agriculture, agricultural markets and the environment?
 The Model Network of the Thünen Institute uses economic models to estimate the consequences of political action and thus supports policymakers in their decisions.

 What are the impacts of the next EU agricultural policy reform and the new trade agreements on the cultivation and the import of renewable raw materials?
 How does this affect the regional concentration of energy crops in Germany?
 Are the net environmental effects positive?
 And what does this mean for the income of a typical farm in the Hildesheimer Börde?